Skip to content

 for page in describe_<items>_paginator.paginate():

-# Another try/except within the loop for to continue looping
+# Another try-except within the for loop to continue iterating in case something unexpected happens.

 try: